RafaeldelaNekro/B2G-Wallet/README.md

 - put in your private key into "Private Key" field
 - set a password for securing your wallet in your node against attacks or misusage, password is shown to make sure you make a secure one, you will need this password for making transactions with your node
 - click "Import" and wait!!!
 This action may take some time, when the window is not responding, dont worry, just wait, maybe after 10-15 min you can close it and try again

+>> Create New Wallet
+- type in a password in the "Password" field at the bottom and click "New Wallet"
+- in the black window you will see a address displayed, thats your new address
+- the private key is stored in the node secured with your password
+- more advanced options will follow

+>> Send B2G
+- type your sending address in "From"
+- the destination address in "To"
+- "Amount" is the amount in full B2G, some examples:
+     > 100 B2G      >> 100
+     > 12,593 B2G   >> 12.593
+     > 0.5 B2G      >> 0.5
+- input your password, which you had choosen at import/creating the wallet
+- click "Send"
+- it will use a normal gas price and limit to make the transaction, you will see it the node window, and it will be done within the next 1-3 blocks

+These are all basic functions and its not user friendly, i know, but it should work and i'm working on advanced versions.
+If you have questions you can contact me via telegram (Rafael de la Nekro).